afps-spec

 3. Manifest Specification

 All manifests are JSON objects.
 Unknown top-level fields and unknown nested fields in extensible objects are allowed by the validation model and SHOULD be preserved by tooling unless a tool intentionally normalizes the manifest.
+Producers SHOULD prefer the _meta extension mechanism (§10) over ad-hoc top-level fields.

 3.1 Common Fields